CD3/UnitConvert/README.md

 ## Getting Started

 To use `UnitConvert`, include the header `UnitConvert.hpp`.
 Then create a unit registry, and add some units to it.
+Units can be defined in terms of their dimension, or in terms of other units already defined.
+So you will need to define a set of base units in terms of their dimensions first, and then you can define all other units in terms of the base units (or other derived units that have been defined).
 You can then use the registry to create `Quantity` instances, which can be converted to any other unit defined in the registry, as well as any derived units based on the units in the registry.